Quasi-periodicity and multi-scale resonators for the reduction of seismic vibrations in fluid-solid systems: Waves in a large cluster of fluid-filled containers

 As shown in Fig.~\ref{DispersionCurves}, the dispersion curves of the periodic system of containers can vary significantly with the level of fluid inside the containers.
 Therefore, in order to suppress or reduce the structural vibrations, we would need an isolation device that is effective in a large frequency interval.
 This purpose cannot be achieved with conventional Tuned Mass Dampers, which work well only in a narrow frequency range around the natural frequency of the damper.
-On the other hand, the system of resonators described in Section~\ref{3D} is capable of mitigating the vibrations of the containers for many frequencies within a large interval, defined by the dispersion relation~\eqref{DispersionRelation}.
-The number of frequencies around which the resonators are efficient can be increased by adding more masses to the system.
+On the other hand, the system of resonators described in Section~\ref{Section2.2} is capable of mitigating the vibrations of the containers for many frequencies within a large interval, defined by the dispersion relation\eqref{DispersionRelation}.

-We design the resonators in order to cover the interval $(0,10)\si{\hertz}$, where the dispersion curves related to the antisymmetric modes of the system of containers are found for very different values of fluid heights (see Fig.~\ref{DispersionCurves}).
-The resonators, sketched in Fig.~\ref{TransientAndResonators2D}d for one container, are nine steel spheres of diameter~\SI{0.35}{\metre}, connected by steel beams of length~\SI{1}{\metre} and circular cross-section of diameter~\SI{0.035}{\metre}.
-The Young's modulus, Poisson's ratio and density of steel are $E_{\textup{s}} = \SI{200}{\giga\pascal}$, $\nu_{\textup{s}} = 0.3$ and $\rho_{\textup{s}} = \SI{7850}{\kilogram.\metre^{-3}}$, respectively.
+We design the resonators in order to cover the interval $[0,10]\si{\hertz}$, where the dispersion curves related to the antisymmetric modes of the system of containers are found for very different values of fluid heights (see Fig.~\ref{DispersionCurves}).
+For this system, we attach to each container two chains of nine resonators, designed as steel spheres of diameter~\SI{0.35}{\metre} and connected by steel beams of length~\SI{1}{\metre} and circular cross-section of diameter~\SI{0.035}{\metre}.
+The Young's modulus, Poisson's ratio and density of steel are~\SI{200}{\giga\pascal}, \num{0.3} and~\SI{7850}{\kilogram.\metre^{-3}}, respectively.
 The system of resonators is linked to the top of the container by a rigid truss and tied to the foundation by a hinge.
-We point out that the mass of each beam is much smaller than the mass of each resonator, which justifies the approximation, used in the derivation of Eq.~\eqref{DispersionRelation}, that the beams can be analysed as non-inertial flexural elements.
-Furthermore, we note that the total mass of the system of resonators is less than~3\% of the total mass of the fluid-filled container.
+We point out that the mass of each beam is much smaller than the mass of each resonator, which justifies the approximation, used in the derivation of Eq.\eqref{DispersionRelation}, that the beams can be analysed as non-inertial flexural elements.
+Furthermore, we note that the total mass of the system of resonators is less than~\num{3}\% of the total mass of the fluid-filled container.